The Epsom Derby’s Royal Fashion for 2011

 The Epson Derby might not have been the most successful day for the Queen’s horse (which didn’t win), but most definitely it was a lucky day for royal watchers and the fashion watchers in particular.
 A nice appetizer for the coming outfits of the British Royals at Trooping The Colour and of course Royal Ascot 2011 either way!Filed under British Royals

-Tagged Elizabeth II, Fashion, Horse Racing, Prince Harry, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cambridge, The Earl of Wessex.
+Tagged Elizabeth II of the United Kingdom, Fashion, Horse Racing, Prince Harry of Wales, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cambridge, The Earl of Wessex.